rodsveiga/Coursera-Inferential_Statistics_with_R/README.md

 # Coursera - Inferential Statistics with R

-This repository contains activities and lectures notes from the Coursera [Inferential Statistics](https://www.coursera.org/learn/inferential-statistics-intro#) course, which is part oh the
+This repository contains activities and lectures notes from the Coursera [Inferential Statistics](https://www.coursera.org/learn/inferential-statistics-intro#) course, which is part of the
 [Statistics with R](https://www.coursera.org/specializations/statistics) specialization.

 The course was developed by Duke University and was conducted by Mine Çetinkaya-Rundel.
 It might be useful to follow it with the